-Jared Bell of ‘Drake and Josh’ charged with crimes against a child
+Jared Bell of ‘Drake and Josh’ had inappropriate chats with teen, is now charged with multiple crimes: Prosecutor

 CUYAHOGA COUNTY, Ohio (WJW) – Jared Drake Bell who played Drake in the hit Nickelodeon TV show “Drake and Josh” is facing charges in Cuyahoga County.

-Bell, 34, is charged with disseminating matter harmful to juveniles and attempted endangering children.
+According to the Cuyahoga County Prosecutor’s Office, Bell, 34, is charged with attempted endangering children, a 4th degree felony; and disseminating matter harmful to juveniles, a 1st degree misdemeanor.

-FOX 8 News has learned that he allegedly engaged in an inappropriate chat with the victim that, at times, was sexual in nature.
+FOX 8 News has learned that Bell allegedly engaged in an inappropriate chat with the alleged victim that, at times, was sexual in nature.
+The alleged incident happened on December 1, 2017.

-Court documents show the Cleveland Division of Police was the arresting agency but does not say when he was arrested.

-His mugshot taken at the Cuyahoga County Jail is dated Thursday, June 3, just before 3 p.m.
+The prosecutor’s office says the victim, 15, filed a report with her local police department in Canada in October 2018 regarding an incident involving Bell that occurred the previous year in Cleveland.

+Officials say Canadian authorities contacted Cleveland police who conducted an investigation into the allegations.

+At that concert “Bell violated his duty of care and, in doing so, created a risk of harm to the victim,” the prosecutor’s office reports.
+The investigation also revealed that months leading up to the concert, Bell allegedly sent the victim inappropriate social media messages.

+Bell, who also goes by Drake Campana, tweeted in October of 2017 that he was scheduled to play Cleveland’s The Odeon Concert Club on Dec.
+1, 2017.
+As of Friday afternoon, it appears that tweet has been deleted.

-Court documents show Bell appeared in Cuyahoga County court yesterday.
+Court documents show Bell appeared in a Cuyahoga County courtroom Thursday, June 3.
 At that time, he entered a not guilty plea, and was freed on a $2,500 personal bond.
 Bell agreed to have no contact with the alleged victim in the case.

+A pretrial hearing is scheduled for June 23 via Zoom.
 FOX 8 News has learned that Bell is expected to enter a plea of no contest or guilty to the bill of information.

 Bell was asked to submit DNA, which is a standard practice in Ohio.